nus-cs2103-AY2223S2/ip/docs/README.md

 ### Detect overlapping event

-Spongebob chatbox will alert you when there are more than 2 event overlap with each other.
+Spongebob chatbox will alert you when there are more than 2 events overlap with each other.

 ### Find the tasks with specific keyword